top of page

 Baking GF Bread in the Breadmaker or Challah Pan with Pamela's

-Zojurushi breadmaker and Pamelas GF Bread Mix
+Zojurushi breadmaker and Pamela's GF Bread Mix

-When the kids were still packing lunches for school, we baked bread every 1-2 days.
-Our 10+ year old machine has held up great, but I did replace the pan a few times over the years when it started to stick from overuse.
-Resist the temptation to eat it all when it first comes out hot or you will not have any left for school lunches!
-I sometimes had to time it to be done when the kids weren’t home so I could keep up.
-This bread mix can also be made in the oven, which is what I do when I want it shaped like a challah.
-I have a recurring subscription order on Amazon so bread mix magically appears before I run out.
-The individual bags make one loaf and include the yeast packet.
+I have a recurring subscription order on Amazon, so bread mix magically appears before I run out.
+The individual bags include the yeast packet and make one loaf.
 Yeast packets are sold separately if you opt for the larger bag.
-This bread can be sliced and kept in the freezer for toasting.
+This bread can be sliced and frozen for toasting.
 Remember not to share toasters with your glutenous friends, and to protect yourself by lining the rack with aluminum foil if you are sharing a toaster oven.
-I give you two variations here, but you can be creative and try more.
+Here are two variations, but you can be creative and try more.

 The Mix:

-Everyday Bread Ingredients
+Everyday Bread

-Wet ingredients mixed in a 2 cup measuring cup added in this order:
+Wet ingredients mixed in a 2-cup measuring cup, added in this order:

 • ⅓ cup canola oil